 - Current ratio = (Cash + Marketable Securities + Receivables + Inventory)/ Current Liabilities

 In addition to assets that are already cash or capable of being turned into cash in a day or two, the quick ratio also allows receivables to count among its short-term assets.
 The significance of adding receivables as short-term assets is to some extent dependent on the particular circumstances of the business involved.

 A well-established business may regularly collect its receivables in a short period of time—10 days, for instance—from financially stable longstanding clients.
 This history of the prompt collection of receivables means there is limited risk in adding them to the short-term assets side of the equation, even though they are not actually within the company's possession.
 The reasonable assumption is that they soon will be.

 Adding on to the quick ratio formula, the current ratio includes inventory.

 The significance of this depends on the direction of both the general economy, the overall health of the company's business, and the particular business the company is in.
 Inventory consists of assets that have not yet been sold.

 If the inventory represents a predictable flow of goods from suppliers through the company to its customers—a restaurant's food inventory, for example—then the added risk may not be significant.

 If the inventory consists of goods in an unpredictable industry—fashion, for instance—it may be unwise to count as assets goods that may be sold quickly, sold slowly, sold slowly at discounts, or perhaps never sold at all.

 How Useful Is the Cash Ratio?

-In general, however, most analysts don't use the cash ratio.
-Not only does it presume a degree of risk that is fairly uncommon, it also gives a value to cash and short-term securities that overestimates their utility in a well-run company.
+In general, most analysts don't use the cash ratio.
+Not only does it presume a degree of risk that is fairly uncommon, but it also gives value to cash and short-term securities that overestimates their utility in a well-run company.